A’s vs. Astros MLB Betting Odds, Trends & Prediction

-With Aaron Brooks set to oppose Framber Valdez in the pitching matchup, what’s the best bet in Wednesday night’s A’s vs. Astros matchup at 8:10 p.m.
-ET?
+With Joey Estes set to oppose Cristian Javier in the pitching matchup, what’s the smart bet in Thursday night’s A’s vs. Astros series finale?
+First pitch is set for 8:10 p.m.
+ET from Minute Maid Park.

 Game Matchup & Betting Odds